We recommend that Customers arrive at the airport no later than the recommended airport arrival time. Go to Suggested Airport Arrival Times.

 Emotional Support Animals

 Animals used for a Customer's emotional support are accepted in the cabin.
+Emotional support animals will be allowed to travel on flights to/from all domestic and international destinations with the exception of Jamaica.
+No animals will be allowed to travel to/from Jamaica on Southwest Airlines under any circumstances due to country-specific regulations.
 In order for a Customer to travel with an emotional support animal, the Customer must provide to a Southwest Airlines Employee current documentation (not more than one year old) on letterhead from a mental health professional or medical doctor who is treating the Customer's mental health-related disability stating:

 Assistance and emotional support animals must be trained to behave in a public setting.
 Customers traveling with an assistance animal or an emotional support animal cannot sit in an emergency exit seat.